 Tonight will be clear and breezy, lows 40-50.

 Thursday will be sunny, highs near 70.

-Thursday night will be mostly clear, lows 58-66.
+Thursday night will be mostly clear, lows in the mid 40s.

-Friday will be mostly sunny to partly cloudy with a 20% chance for showers, highs in the low 80s.
+Sunday will be mostly cloudy with a 20% chance for showers early then sunny, highs in the mid to upper 70s.

-Saturday and Sunday will be mostly sunny with highs in the mid 80s.
+Sunday night will be clear, lows in the mid 50s.

-Monday will be mostly sunny with a 10% chance for showers, highs near 90.
+Monday will be mostly sunny, highs near 80.